xpriment626/vm-extended/README.md

 `vm-extended` is a set of functions designed specifically to work with mainnet forks with - eth, arbitrum, optimism, polygon currently supported.

 The idea of these functions is to make testing token and nft interactions easy, without needing to write up any mocks of your own.
-This contract also comes with uniswap v2/v3 router and factory addresses out of the box, as well as a pure function that returns a WETH token address relative to the chain being tested on.
+Vm Extended also comes with `Fetcher`, a contract used to quickly initialise Chainlink pricefeeds and fetch common token addresses relative to chainid selected.
+The Fetcher contract inherits from a set of constants which can be accessed in any contract using vm-extended.

 ## Installation